 Looking at MKE and mean intensity first, we see that there is a negative correlation between them in the areas that are dominated by the fastest current speeds.
 This is most visible in the Agulhas Current and Kuroshio Current ‘jets,’ but increasingly less clear in the Gulf Stream, East Australian Current, and Brazil Current.
 In other words, when the current flows fastest along its path, thermal events tend to be of lower intensity (note that thermal events localised to these jets are not intense at all, and so they are not visible or only faintly visible in the panels showing mean intensity).
 Additionally, in the Agulhas Current, the region of the return current where mean kinetic energy is high also produces less intense thermal events; this response in the return current or extension portions of the WBCs is not visible in the other four regions.

+When correlating the areas of highest EKE for all five WBCs (seen as deep purple in each panel of Figure XXX) to the mean intensity of the MHWs detected there, we tend to see that a dipole-like structure is formed.
+This structure shows positive correlations in EKE and mean intensity occurring within the poleward side of the high EKE regions, and negative correlations in the equatorward side.

-There is a greater tendency for thermal event intensity to be positively correlated with eddy kinetic energy (i.e. I am referring to the mean intensity maps where intensity is highest), and this pattern that holds true for all five WBCs.
-Outside if the these regions of maximal intensity there are also spatial patterns in the r-values, but they are more complex and quite difficult to describe.
+Outside of the these regions of maximal intensity there are also spatial patterns in the r-values, but they are more complex and quite difficult to describe.

 Eddy trajectories